DUNE-DAQ/daq-cmake/docs/README.md

  `NAMESPACE`: the namespace in which the generated C++ classes will be in.
 Defaults to `dunedaq::<package>`

  `DEP_PKGS`: if a schema file you've provided as an argument itself includes a schema file (or schema files) from one or more other packages, you need to supply the names of the packages as arguments to DEP_PKGS.

+The generated code is automatically built into the package's main library (i.e., you don't need to explicitly pass the names of the generated files to `daq_add_library`).
+Note that you get an error if you call `daq_oks_codegen` and don't also call `daq_add_library`.

 ### daq_install